On deterministic solutions for multi-marginal optimal transport with Coulomb cost: Abstract

 \section{Abstract}

 In this paper we study the three-marginal optimal mass transportation problem for the Coulomb cost on the plane $\R^2$.
 The key question is the optimality of the so-called Seidl map, first disproved by Colombo and Stra.
 We generalize the partial positive result obtained by Colombo and Stra and give a necessary and sufficient condition for the radial Coulomb cost to coincide with a much simpler cost that corresponds to the situation where all three particles are aligned.
-Moreover, we produce an infinite family of regular counterexamples to the optimality of Seidl-type maps.
+Moreover, we produce an infinite class of regular counterexamples to the optimality of this family of maps.